-The Agere Systems Inc. L9311 is a combination full-feature, ultralow-power SLIC, solid-state ringing access relay, and line test matrix.
-It is part of a pin-for-pin compatible family of devices designed to serve a wide variety of applications.
-The L9311 is optimized for North American access applications where TR-57 longitudinal balance and GR-909 line test are required.
+The Agere Systems Inc. L9310H is a combination full-feature, ultralow-power SLIC, solid-state ringing access relay, and line test matrix.
+It is part of a pinfor-pin compatible family of devices designed to serve a wide variety of applications.
+The L9310H is optimized for European Access applications and North American access where per-line testing and GR-909 longitudinal balance are required.